ACEmulator/ACE/README.md

 ## Privacy and local files

-User-specific settings and protected credentials are stored under `%LOCALAPPDATA%\ACESinglePlayer`.
+User-specific settings and protected credentials are stored under `%LOCALAPPDATA%\OpenDereth`.
 Private database files, settings, logs, client files, and DAT files are ignored by Git and rejected by the public packaging script.
 Public release packages also exclude debug symbols that could reveal the build computer's source path.

 ## Upstream project

-ACE Single Player is based on ACEmulator ACE and remains under ACE's AGPL-3.0 license.
+OpenDereth is based on ACEmulator ACE and remains under ACE's AGPL-3.0 license.
 The original ACE project information follows.

 ---